byuitechops/blueprint-lock-items/readme.md

 ```

 ## Run Requirements
 This child module only runs if `course.info.isBlueprint` & `course.info.lockByObj` exist and are set to true.
-Both are set in [course-make-blueprint](https://github.com/byuitechops/course-make-blueprint) after successfully making the course a blueprint course.
+Both are set in [course-make-blueprint](https://github.com/byuitechops/course-make-blueprint) after successfully making the course a blueprint course & changing the course settings to allow locking individual items.

  Additionally it uses the following properties of course.info:
  * canvasOU